virenratan/dotfiles/README.md

   Checks whether Plex is running on the NAS and shows the last logged restart time.

 - `nas-cleanup`
-  Cleans up leftover `.smbdelete*` files and empty directories under `/volume2/Media/Movies` and `/volume2/Media/Series`.
+  Cleans up leftover `.smbdelete*` files and empty directories under `/volume2/Media`.
   Supports `--list` for a dry run.

-- `nas-auto-cleanup`
+- `nas-auto-cleanup (LaunchAgent)`
-  Runs automatically every hour via a LaunchAgent.
-Results can be checked in:
+  Runs `nas-cleanup` automatically every hour via a LaunchAgent.
+  Logs are written to:

   - `/tmp/nas-auto-cleanup.out` (stdout)
   - `/tmp/nas-auto-cleanup.err` (stderr)

-The LaunchAgent is automatically symlinked and loaded by the bootstrap script in this repo.
+- `nas-docker-remount`
+  Checks if the NAS volumes are reachable and verifies that specific containers can still see their `/data/...` bind mounts.
+If not, the affected containers are restarted.
+  Can be run manually via the alias.

+- `nas-docker-remount (LaunchAgent)`
+  Runs the remount check automatically every 5 minutes and on network changes via a LaunchAgent.
+  Logs are written to:
+  - `/tmp/nas-docker-remount.out` (stdout)
+  - `/tmp/nas-docker-remount.err` (stderr)

+> **Note:** By default, LaunchAgent symlinking is commented out in the bootstrap script.
+> This prevents the jobs from running on work or shared machines.
+Uncomment the relevant
+> block in `symlink-bootstrap.sh` if you want the automation to be active.

-### DNSCrypt Proxy (disabled for Apple Silicon)
+### 🔐 DNSCrypt Proxy (disabled for Apple Silicon)

 Automatic setup of encrypted DNS using dnscrypt-proxy with Cloudflare DNS servers for enhanced privacy and security.